Brownian motion on stable looptrees: Preliminaries

-Let $(Y_t^n)_{t \geq 0}$ and $(Y_t)_{t \geq 0}$ be the stochastic processes respectively associated with $(F_n, R_n, \mu_n, \rho_n)$ and $(F, R, \mu, \rho)$ as outlined above.
+Let $(Y_t^{(n)})_{t \geq 0}$ and $(Y_t)_{t \geq 0}$ be the stochastic processes respectively associated with $(F_n, R_n, \mu_n, \rho_n)$ and $(F, R, \mu, \rho)$ as outlined above.
 Then it is possible to isometrically embed $(F_n, R_n)_{n \geq 1}$ and $(F,R)$ into a common metric space $(M, d_M)$ so that

 weakly as probability measures as $n \rightarrow \infty$ on $D(\R_+, M)$ (i.e. on the space of \cadlag functions on $M$ equipped with the Skorohod $J_1$-topology). \end{theorem} For more on the Skorohod-$J_1$ topology, see \cite[Chapter 3]{BillsleyConv}.
 The intuition behind the result above is that the convergence of metrics and measures respectively give the appropriate spatial and temporal convergences of the stochastic processes.
-We will apply the result several times in this paper to take scaling limits of stochastic processes on looptrees.

 It is also the case that we can analyse the associated stochastic processes by analysing the resistance volume growth of the space.
-This is part of the motivation for proving Theorems \ref{thm:main vol conv}, \ref{thm:main global} and \ref{thm:main local}, as the heat kernel estimates of Theorems \ref{thm:main HK global}, \ref{thm:main HK local} and \ref{thm:main annealed HK conv} then follow by an application of results from \cite{CroyHKFluctNonUn}.
+This is part of the motivation for proving Theorems \ref{thm:main global}, \ref{thm:main local} and \ref{thm:main vol conv}, as the heat kernel estimates of Theorems \ref{thm:main HK global}, \ref{thm:main HK local} and \ref{thm:main annealed HK conv} then follow by an application of results from \cite{CroyHKFluctNonUn}.